Skip to content

 Experiential Learning at Clemson

 Experiential Learning (ExL) is for every student at Clemson.
 Our research shows that when you actively participate in educational experiences, you gain a greater understanding of complex topics, you remember detailed information better and you have a great time, too.
-Explore nine different types of experiential learning we offer to see what might be a fit for you.
+Explore ten different types of experiential learning we offer to see what might be a fit for you.

 A female science student wearing glasses reads a book in her lab with glass bottles lining the shelf behind her.